OvyEvbodi/monty/README.md

 | `sub`      | Replaces the two next integers by the result of their subtraction|
 | `mul`      | Replaces the two next integers by the result of their multiplication|
 | `div`      | Replaces the two next integers by the result of their division|
+| `swap`     | Swaps the top two elements of the stack/queue
+| `nop`      | Does nothing
+| `mod`      | Computes the rest of the division of the second top element of the stack/queue by the top element of the stack'queue
+| `pchar`    | Prints the char at the top of the stack/queue
+| `pstr`     | Prints the string starting at the top of the stack/queue
+| `rotl`     | The top element of the stack/queue becomes the last one, and the second top element of the stack/queue becomes the first one
+| `rotr`     | The last element of the stack/queue becomes the top element of the stack/queue
+| `stack`    | Switches to a stack data structure (LIFO)
+| `queue`    | Switches to a queue data structure (FIFO)

+**Notes**
+For pstr:
+The string stops when either:
+- The stack is over
+- The value of the element is 0
+- The value of the element is not in the ascii table
 ***
 ##### Examples
 - To push an integer ``5`` onto the stack/queue, the following line should be included in the ``.m`` file:<br>